nexvia-connect/NexPilot/README.md

 # NexPilot (Chrome Extension)

 Private, company-internal Chrome extension for **Nexvia** support workflows.
-(You can rename the Git remote/repo to e.g. `nexpilot` to match; the on-disk folder name is independent.)

 ## What this is